SamiE-deriv/openzeppelin-contracts/docs/blockchain.md

 - The user experience is similar to traditional apps, often without users knowing blockchain is involved.

 This layered architecture allows developers to build robust, decentralized applications while abstracting away much of the underlying complexity.

 ---

+### The Ethereum Virtual Machine (EVM)

+#### What is the EVM?

+The **Ethereum Virtual Machine (EVM)** is the core computation engine of Ethereum.
+It is a global, decentralized computer that executes smart contracts and updates the Ethereum state.
+Every node in the Ethereum network runs the EVM to maintain consensus.

+- The EVM is a stack-based, quasi–Turing-complete virtual machine.
+- It executes smart contract bytecode, manages contract storage, and enforces gas limits to prevent infinite loops.
+- Each smart contract runs in its own isolated environment, with access to its own storage, memory, and code.

+#### EVM Architecture

+- **Stack:** All computations use a 256-bit stack for operands and results.
+- **Memory:** Volatile, zero-initialized memory for temporary data during execution.
+- **Storage:** Persistent, contract-specific storage for long-term data.
+- **Program code (ROM):** Immutable bytecode loaded at contract creation.
+- **Environment variables:** Execution context (block info, transaction data, sender, value, etc.).

+#### Comparison with Other Virtual Machines

+- The EVM is similar to the Java Virtual Machine (JVM) or .NET CLR, but is focused solely on computation and storage for smart contracts.
+- Unlike traditional VMs, the EVM has no system interface, hardware access, or scheduling—execution order is determined externally by transaction ordering in blocks.
+- The EVM is single-threaded and deterministic.

+#### EVM Instruction Set (Opcodes)

+The EVM supports a rich set of opcodes, grouped into categories:
+- **Arithmetic:** ADD, MUL, SUB, DIV, MOD, EXP, etc.
+- **Stack/Memory/Storage:** PUSH, POP, MLOAD, MSTORE, SLOAD, SSTORE, DUP, SWAP, etc.
+- **Control flow:** JUMP, JUMPI, STOP, RETURN, REVERT, SELFDESTRUCT.
+- **Logic/Comparison:** LT, GT, EQ, AND, OR, NOT, ISZERO, etc.
+- **Environment/Block info:** ADDRESS, BALANCE, ORIGIN, CALLER, CALLVALUE, BLOCKHASH, TIMESTAMP, NUMBER, GAS, GASPRICE, etc.
+- **System:** LOG, CREATE, CALL, DELEGATECALL, STATICCALL.

+All operations are performed on the stack, and most opcodes consume or produce stack items.

+#### State and Execution Context

+- The EVM updates the Ethereum world state by executing transactions and contract calls.
+- Each account has a balance, nonce, storage, and (for contracts) code.
+- Execution is sandboxed: if a transaction fails (e.g., out of gas), all state changes are reverted except for gas spent.

+#### Compiling Solidity to EVM Bytecode

+- High-level languages like Solidity are compiled to EVM bytecode.
+- The `solc` compiler can output:
+  - **Opcodes:** Human-readable instruction list (`--opcodes`)
+  - **Assembly:** Annotated low-level code (`--asm`)
+  - **Bytecode:** Machine-readable hex (`--bin`)
+- Example: `solc -o build --bin Example.sol`

+#### Contract Deployment Code vs Runtime Code

+- **Deployment bytecode:** Contains constructor logic and initialization code; used when creating a contract.
+- **Runtime bytecode:** The actual code stored on-chain and executed for contract calls.
+- The deployment process runs the constructor, sets up storage, and returns the runtime bytecode.

+#### Disassembling and Analyzing Bytecode

+- Tools like Porosity, Ethersplay, and IDA-Evm can disassemble EVM bytecode for analysis.
+- Understanding bytecode helps with security audits and debugging.

+#### Turing Completeness and Gas

+- The EVM is quasi–Turing-complete: it can run any program, but execution is limited by gas.
+- **Gas** is the unit of computation and storage cost in Ethereum.
+- Every opcode has a fixed gas cost; more complex operations (e.g., hashing, storage) cost more.
+- Gas prevents infinite loops and denial-of-service attacks.

+#### Gas Accounting and Block Gas Limit

+- Each transaction specifies a gas limit and gas price.
+- If execution runs out of gas, it is reverted, but gas spent is not refunded.
+- Unused gas is refunded to the sender.
+- The **block gas limit** restricts the total gas used by all transactions in a block; miners can vote to adjust it.
+- Some operations (e.g., deleting storage, selfdestruct) refund gas to incentivize cleanup.

+#### Security and Best Practices

+- Always test and audit smart contracts, as EVM bytecode is low-level and errors can be costly.
+- Use high-level languages and audited libraries when possible.
+- Understand gas costs to avoid unexpected failures or excessive fees.

+#### Summary

+The EVM is the foundation of Ethereum's programmability, enabling decentralized, trustless computation.
+Its stack-based, deterministic design, combined with gas metering, ensures security and resource fairness.
+Understanding the EVM is essential for smart contract developers and anyone interested in Ethereum's inner workings.

+---